CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/03-CREATE-APPLICATION-GROUP.md

    ![ws name.](media/w23.png)

-10. In the assignments section, you can add the user whom should be given access to WVD solution on this application group.

-11. Click on the **+Add Azure AD users or user groups**, then copy and paste your username **<inject key="AzureAdUserEmail" />** in the search bar.
+10. Click on the **+Add Azure AD users or user groups**, then copy and paste your username **<inject key="AzureAdUserEmail" />** in the search bar.
 When your username appears under the search bar, select it and then click on **Select** button.
+This will give you the access to application group.

    ![ws name.](media/88.png)

-12. Now click on **Next:Applications**.
+11. Now click on **Next:Applications**.

    ![ws name.](media/w21.png)

-13. On the **Applications** section, click on **Add Applications** to add applications to this application group.
+12. On the **Applications** section, click on **Add Applications** to add applications to this application group.

    ![ws name.](media/76.png)

-14. In this window, choose the parameters as mentioned below:
+13. In this window, choose the parameters as mentioned below:

    - Application Source: **Start Menu**
    - Application: **Excel**